-- Illness or injury of the student or the student’s dependent (medical documentation required)
+- Illness or injury to you or your dependent (medical documentation required).

-- Maximum Time Frame - (Current degree audit which shows the student's current program, the number of classes needed to complete their program and current registration status).
+- Maximum time frame – Current degree audit that shows your current program, the number of classes needed to complete their program and current registration status.

-- What has changed in the student’s situation that will allow him or her to succeed at next evaluation
+- What has changed in your situation that will allow you to succeed at the next evaluation.

 You can find the Unsatisfactory Appeal Form or the Maximum Timeframe Appeal Form by logging into your MyNIC Account, selecting Self Service, then Financial Aid, then the checklist item Complete Required Documents.
 All appeal forms and accompanying documentation can be submitted through the electronic submission form and are sent directly to the Financial Aid Office.